lacanoid/datalink/docs/functions.md

 Updating a `RECOVERY YES` datalink column with the previous value of the datalink will cause datalinker to restore previous version of file contents.

-If `has_token` > 0 then try to stablish token value for a datalink in the following order:
+If `has_token` > 0 then the function will try to establish token value for a datalink in the following order:
 1. previous token value stored in a datalink
 2. token value stored in a datalink
 3. look for token in datalink filename